Finn: A New Musical – at the PB&J Cafe

 Supported by the McCarty New Works Initiative

-Introducing the PB&J Café
+Introducing the PB&J Cafe

-PB&J Café: A Dinner Theater for Kids!
-At the PB&J Café, young theatergoers will enjoy a meal during the performance and leave with autographs from their favorite characters.
+PB&J Cafe: A Dinner Theater for Kids!
+At the PB&J Cafe, young theatergoers will enjoy a meal during the performance and leave with autographs from their favorite characters.

 HOW IT WORKS: